mbc96325/Housing-Exchange-to-Reduce-Commuting-Carbon-Emission/README.md

 # Housing-Exchange-to-Reduce-Commuting-Carbon-Emission

 OD matrix data is too large to upload.
-It will be avaiable upon reasonable requests
+It is available upon reasonable requests